webplatform/docs/css/properties/widows/index.md

 |CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=integer
-|Description=Denotes the minimum amount of lines that can stay alone on the top of a new page.
+|Description=Denotes the minimum number of lines that can appear alone on the top of a new page.
 If the value is not positive, the declaration is invalid.
 }}{{CSS Property Value
 |Data Type=inherit
 |Description=Takes the same specified value as the property for the element's parent.